bhutan solo travel

 Is It Possible To Solo Travel In Bhutan?

-Many people find it hard to travel to Bhutan due to the country’s high daily tariff (of USD 250 per day per person) and complicated visa requirements.
+Many travelers find it challenging to visit Bhutan due to the country’s high daily tariff and specific visa requirements.

 Why I Loved Solo Travelling In Bhutan